Posted in France, 22 October, 2016

 22 October, 2016

-As I mentioned in my blog An Introduction to the Luberon, The Golden Triangle is the pinnacle of picturesque villages in the Luberon.
+As I mentioned in my blog An Introduction to the Luberon, the Luberon’s best villages are located in The Golden Triangle.
 The Triangle is made up of seven startling pretty towns: Bonnieux, Gordes, Goult, Lacoste, Menerbes, Oppede and Roussillon.

 Mr T and I spent a week exploring all of these towns bar Oppedes, as well as a few others during our time in this beautiful region of Provence, and so here you’ll find a run down of each of these towns’ highlights so you can plan your own magical trip to the Luberon…